-As somewhat early adopters of using … Full Article »
+As somewhat early … Full Article »

 A month ago, the Peterson Farm Brothers – Greg, Nathan and Kendal – were busy finishing up wheat harvest on the family’s farm in Assaria, Kansas.
 They were fairly typical farm guys from what some friends on campus or in town have said.

 They are passionate about agriculture and they enjoy having fun.
 Those two things – paired with Greg’s studies in communications and music – led them to do a song parody / video of LMFAO’s song changing it to “I’m farming and I grow it.”

 When I first saw the video, it had been online … Full Article »